I have to be honest: when I moved into my very first apartment, I was overwhelmed by the thought of having to cook for myself.

 What is the best part of this easy recipe?

 Without a doubt it’s the seasoning!
-Sure, you can’t go wrong with fresh broccoli, cooked pasta, and chicken, but it’s the side characters that make this dish stand out.
+Sure, for Pasta and Broccoli recipe, you can’t go wrong with fresh broccoli, cooked pasta, and chicken, but it’s the side characters that make this dish stand out.

 Notably: chicken bouillon (chicken stock).